grafana/grafana-azure-sdk-go/.github/ISSUE_TEMPLATE/1-bug_report.md

 ---
 name: Bug report
-about: Report a bug you found when using this plugin
+about: Report a bug you found when using this library
 labels: ["azure-sdk", "type/bug"]
 ---